distribuerede-systemer-2019/hackathon-server/readme.md

 ## Handle multiple tellers/clients
 Find a way to implement support for multiple tellers accessing the same server at the same time.
 This should be implemented in all functions, where you might experience conflicts.

-Remember to have scalability in mind as well.
-Imagine if a 1000 clients are working at the same branch.
-How will you make the system perform well?

 Hint: look into the exercise regarding scalability.

 ## Client